Syed-A-Naqvi/vision_pong/README.md

 ## 🎯 Overview

-Air Paddle transforms the classic Pong game into an immersive experience by replacing keyboard controls with **real-time hand tracking**.
+Vision Pong transforms the classic Pong game into an immersive experience by replacing keyboard controls with **real-time hand tracking**.
 Using a fine-tuned YOLO model and your webcam, simply move your hands to control the paddles.

 The system combines:

 - **Computer Vision**: Custom-trained YOLO11n for robust hand detection

 - **Physics Simulation**: Event-driven collision detection with elastic ball dynamics

 - **Multithreading**: Parallel vision and game loops for low-latency gameplay

 ---